NREL/reV-tutorial/tutorial_02_setting_up/README.md

 python3 -m pip install .
 ```

-If you would prefer a developer's installation so that reV will pick up changes directly from the repository files, replace `python3 -m pip install .` above with
+If you prefer an editable mode, which allows modifications to the source code without needing to reinstall the package, you can replace `python3 -m pip install .` above with:

 ```
 python3 -m pip install -e .
 ```